subduedpositron/subduedpositron/_posts/2020-10-11-writing-approach.markdown

 - **Punctuation Style (/ {} ?)**: use punctuation for intentional ambiguity, and separating sections
     - / means and/or . will also use {} ex. for {many choices / choices with multiple words,etc}
     - (?) means i want to find a more precise word for what i’m trying to convey, and the current word captures the general idea, but may be imprecise
-    - Bold text, for either clearer section organization or emphasis

 <br>